 It is our belief that parents should encourage their child in all of his endeavors without being the push behind the motivation.
 Kids need to learn to participate from within.
 Parents who become overly involved tend to expect more out of the sport than often can be gained.
 The child will sometimes become squeezed between the parent and coach.
 Coaches push and parents should praise.
 Parents need to be an oasis that their children can seek.
 Parents are welcome to occasionally visit workouts to watch for a short while.
 It is our policy that we would rather not have parents in the gym nightly, especially if there are other classes in progress.
 The nightly visit by parent is distracting to the gymnasts and coaches.
 We have even had parents on the floor coaching their children.

 Since Gymnastics is an Olympic Sport, boys and girls who are in middle school (usually starting seventh grade) and above are eligible for receiving P.E. credit for their participation on the team.
 Over the years, we have worked closely with many area schools.
 If your child is eligible, please see your school to ask what is required.
+Each ISD has different expectations.
 We will prepare a letter to the school if needed.
 Every six or nine weeks, we will send a grade to the school for your daughter or son.
-Unless we are having absence problems, the grade will always be a 100.
-(Since they workout 3-5 times as much as a regular P.E. class, we feel the 100 grade is more than fair.)
-There is no charge for this service even though a great deal of time is spend preparing grades.
+There is a minimal charge for this service for the time spent preparing grades.

 There have been cases where a gymnast continues working out with the club after he graduates from High School.
 Each case is considered on an individual basis.
 If a child stays with the team through the twelfth grade, he or she will be granted a “lifetime” membership to the Adult Health Club at Crenshaws.